ggondim/azure-functions-middlewares/README.md

 So, if you want to publish a middleware (or an evaluation function) you developed and think it will be useful for any other developer, fork this repository, add your middleware folder to the `middlewares` directory and make a pull request!

-We will review it and publish it to the organization `@azure-functions-middlewares`.
+We will review it and publish it to the NPM scope `@azure-functions-middlewares`.

 ### Avaiable community middlewares

-* [@azure-functions-middlewares/jwt](/tree/master/jwt): Validates JWTs in `Authorization` request header (RFC 6750).
+* **[@azure-functions-middlewares/jwt](/tree/master/jwt)**: Validates JWTs in `Authorization` request header (RFC 6750).
-* [@azure-functions-middlewares/mongodb](/tree/master/mongodb): Opens a MongoDB connection at the beggining of middleware cascade, makes it avaiable in any middleware at the `context` variable and closes it at the end.
+* **[@azure-functions-middlewares/mongodb](/tree/master/mongodb)**: Opens a MongoDB connection at the beggining of middleware cascade, makes it avaiable in any middleware at the `context` variable and closes it at the end.

-> Middlewares officially developed by or reviwed by Azure Functions Middlewares maintainers are always under the `@azure-functions-middlewares` scope in NPM registry.
+> ℹ Middlewares officially developed by or reviwed by Azure Functions Middlewares maintainers are always under the `@azure-functions-middlewares` scope in NPM registry.

 <p align="right"><a href="#Table-of-contents">↟ Back to top</a></p>